What is the Atkins Diet?

 Once you're at your goal weight, the Atkins Diet also explains it will help you find your personal carbohydrate balance.
 The personal carbohydrate balance is the number of grams of net carbs you can eat each day without gaining or losing weight.

-The Atkins Diet claims exercise isn't vital for weight loss.
-However, it acknowledges that exercise can help maintain your weight, as well as offer other health benefits.
+The Atkins Diet claims exercise isn't needed for weight loss.
+But it states that exercise can help keep your weight steady and offer other health benefits.

 The Atkins Diet has four phases.
 Depending on your weight-loss goals, you can start at any of the first three phases.

 Instead of getting about half of your daily calories from carbohydrates, as recommended by most nutrition guidelines, you get only about 10%.
 "Foundation" vegetables, such as asparagus, broccoli, celery, cucumber, green beans and peppers, should account for 12 to 15 grams of your daily net carbs.

 - Phase 2: Balancing.
-In this phase, you continue to eat a minimum of 12 to 15 grams of net carbs as foundation vegetables.
-You also continue to avoid foods with added sugar.
-You can slowly add back in some nutrient-rich carbs, such as more vegetables and berries, nuts, and seeds, as you continue to lose weight.
+In this phase, you keep eating a minimum of 12 to 15 grams of net carbs as foundation vegetables.
+You also keep avoiding foods with added sugar.
+You can slowly add back in some carbs that are high in nutrients, such as more vegetables and berries, nuts, and seeds, as you keep losing weight.
 You stay in this phase until you're about 10 pounds (4.5 kilograms) from your goal weight.

 - Phase 3: Pre-maintenance.
 In this phase, you slowly keep increasing the range of foods you can eat, including fruits, starchy vegetables and whole grains.
-You can add about 10 grams of carbs to your diet each week, but you must cut back if your weight loss stops.
+You can add about 10 grams of carbs to your diet each week.
+But you must cut back if your weight loss stops.
 You stay in this phase until you reach your goal weight.

 - Phase 4: Lifetime maintenance.
 You move into this phase when you reach your goal weight.
 Then you keep on with this way of eating for life.

 A typical day's menu on the Atkins Diet

 Here's a look at what you might eat during a typical day on phase 1 of the Atkins Diet:

 - Breakfast.
-Scrambled eggs with sauteed onions and cheddar cheese.
-Acceptable beverages include coffee, tea, water, diet soda and herbal tea.
+Egg-filled avocado with prosciutto.
+Acceptable drinks include coffee, tea, water, diet soda and herbal tea.